 The Professional Standards for Refractive Surgery (Reviewed May 2018), aimed at surgeons and other medical professionals, provide clear guidance on the level of experience and knowledge refractive surgeons should have, as well as the environment for performing surgery safely, good communication and teamwork, continuity of care, and maintaining trust.
-The new standards are expected to be implemented by 1 June 2017.
+With the review complete the RSSWG has completed its work and has been dissolved.

 New patient information leaflets on the common refractive surgery procedures offer patients balanced and independent advice, based on the results of clinical trials, on the risks and benefits of refractive surgery to help patients make the right choices.
 Additionally, a Surgery Checklist acts as a quick reference guide helping patients cover important questions with their surgeon before agreeing to go ahead with treatment.

 Because refractive surgery is performed largely in the private sector patients can be influenced by advertising and promotional offers.
 The RSSWG has also produced Refractive Surgery Advertising and Marketing Standards – Updated June 2017 which offers guidance for organisations to review against their own advertising and marketing methods; and to comply with the Advertising Standards Authority recommendations and their Committees of Advertising Practice (CAP) codes of advertising.